luckyaxl/sonargit/README.md

 ### Sequential Processing of Pull Requests

-The `sequentialProcess` function is designed to meticulously handle an array of pull requests in a sequential manner.
-It systematically processes each pull request, ensuring that data fetching from GitHub adheres to rate limits.
-As part of its functionality, the function retrieves comprehensive information for each pull request.
-If a SonarQube URL is detected, the function initiates a secondary action by capturing a screenshot.
-Additionally, the sequential execution of SonarQube screenshot capturing is implemented to address concerns related to high memory usage, particularly when leveraging tools like Puppeteer.
+The `sequentialProcess` function used to handle an array of pull requests in a sequential execution to avoid exceeding GitHub rate limits and prevent high memory usage when using Puppeteer.

 ### Usage of Moment.js